Minnesota State Lottery

-The Minnesota State Lottery, or Minnesota Lottery, is a government agency that operates lotteries in the U.S. state of Minnesota.
+The Minnesota Lottery, officially the Minnesota State Lottery, is a government agency that operates lotteries in the U.S. state of Minnesota.
 The state’s lottery system was established in 1988 through a successful voter referendum that amended the state’s constitution.
 Lottery revenue is paid out towards prizes, administrative expenses, and retailers, and the remaining proceeds are split between environmental conservation funds and the state's general fund.
 The Minnesota Lottery participates in the Multi-State Lottery Association and several other multi-jurisdiction games.
 In-house draws include Pick 3 (previously Daily 3), Gopher 5, and North 5 (previously Northstar Cash), among many other games and offerings.

 Over the three decades since its first game debuted on April 17, 1990, expansion and management of the lottery has resulted in controversy.
 In the early 1990s, the Minnesota State Lottery partnered with a technology company to develop a lottery cartridge for a modem-equipped Nintendo Entertainment System but had to cancel a test run of an in-home lottery system after political pushback.
 A corruption probe in the early 2000s effectively ended with the suicides of a long-time director and a public relations contractor, and mismanagement of the lottery agency led to the ouster of several top executives in the 2010s.
 The lottery posted its record level of sales in the fiscal year 2020 period at $668.6 million.
 The lottery has been criticized for relying disproportionately on sales to people with below-average incomes and operating with a lack of oversight.